jeanabraham/jeanabraham.github.io/_posts/2013-2-13-Consultant.md

 Some questions to ask in gauging whether you have consulting blood in you:

 * Do I try to understand the business goals of a client on any given project?
 Am I a big picture person even when working on the nitty-gritty details?
-* Do I see technology as an end, rather than means to help clients succeed in their business?
+* Do I see technology as an end rather than means to help clients succeed in their business?
 * Do I have a curious mind in general?
 Do I care to know the new IT trends in the market?
 * Do I think critically when working on solution implementation, or execute without constructive questioning?